 Local estimates for private sector areas of planting and restocking which are not grant-aided were included for England, Wales and Scotland up to 2009-10, where possible.
 Estimates of non-grant-aided planting and restocking were relatively small (less than one thousand hectares annually), and it has been assumed that all of this area is broadleaves.
-No estimates have been included for restocking of Sitka spruce in Scotland, or for restocking in England, that are no longer supported by grants.
+A small estimate for broadleaved new planting without grant aid in Scotland in 2016-17 has also been included.
+No estimates have been included for restocking with Sitka spruce in Scotland, or for restocking in England, that are no longer supported by grants.
 It is assumed that there is no non-FS non-grant aided new planting and restocking in Northern Ireland.

-The use of natural regeneration in non-clearfell systems is increasing substantially - particularly for broadleaves in England.
-These systems are not satisfactorily represented by measuring restocking area within any given year, and so broadleaf planting is likely to be under-reported in this release and other statistics.
+The use of natural regeneration in non-clearfell systems may be increasing - particularly for broadleaves in England.
+These systems are not satisfactorily represented by measuring restocking area within any given year, and so broadleaf regeneration may be underreported in this release and other statistics.